AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 AFL_LLVM_MAP_DYNAMIC can be set so the shared memory address is dynamic (which is safer but also slower).

+## Document edge IDs

+Setting `export AFL_LLVM_DOCUMENT_IDS=file` will document to a file which edge ID was given to which function.
+This helps to identify functions with variable bytes or which functions were touched by an input.

 ## Solving difficult targets

 Some targets are difficult because the configure script does unusual stuff that